 Garry Hynes is an award-winning theatrical director from Co Roscommon

-Editor's Note: For Pride 2020, IrishCentral presents 'Profiles in Pride,' a celebration of inspiring people from Ireland's LGBTQ community both past and present.
+Editor's Note: For the month of June, IrishCentral presents 'Profiles in Pride,' a celebration of inspiring people from Ireland's LGBTQ community both past and present.
 You can read our previous Profile in Pride on Ailbhe Smyth here.

 For her entire career as a director, Garry Hynes has let her work speak for itself and few working directors have had more to say through it.
 From landmark – and often implicating – productions of O'Casey, Murphy, Beckett, Wilde, and Synge, the Tony Award-winning director has put Irish culture on the map worldwide, pitching far above our size but not our cultural impact.